I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksdevicesetbusdata.md

 ## -remarks
 <p>This function performs differently depending on the driver for the bus on which the specified device resides.
 If the bus driver supports the bus interface standard (usually PCI), call this function at either IRQL = PASSIVE_LEVEL or DISPATCH_LEVEL.
 After such a call, <b>KsDeviceSetBusData</b> returns the actual number of bytes written to the requested space.</p>

-<p>If the bus driver does not support the bus interface standard, AVStream communicates with the bus driver using <a href="https://msdn.microsoft.com/library/windows/hardware/ff548336">IoCallDriver</a>.
-In this case, call <b>KsDeviceSetBusData</b> at IRQL = PASSIVE_LEVEL.
-The return value is either zero, in the case of failure, or equal to <i>Length</i> if the data was written successfully.</p>

-<p>Drivers running on Windows 2000 and later can make this call at IRQL = DISPATCH_LEVEL.
-However, to ensure compatibility, minidriver writers may want to restrict use of <b>KsDeviceSetBusData</b> to IRQL = PASSIVE_LEVEL.</p>

-<p>This function performs differently depending on the driver for the bus on which the specified device resides.
-If the bus driver supports the bus interface standard (usually PCI), call this function at either IRQL = PASSIVE_LEVEL or DISPATCH_LEVEL.
-After such a call, <b>KsDeviceSetBusData</b> returns the actual number of bytes written to the requested space.</p>

-<p>If the bus driver does not support the bus interface standard, AVStream communicates with the bus driver using <a href="https://msdn.microsoft.com/library/windows/hardware/ff548336">IoCallDriver</a>.
+<p>If the bus driver does not support the bus interface standard, AVStream communicates with the bus driver using <a href="..\wdm\nf-wdm-iocalldriver.md">IoCallDriver</a>.
 In this case, call <b>KsDeviceSetBusData</b> at IRQL = PASSIVE_LEVEL.
 The return value is either zero, in the case of failure, or equal to <i>Length</i> if the data was written successfully.</p>

 <p>Drivers running on Windows 2000 and later can make this call at IRQL = DISPATCH_LEVEL.
 However, to ensure compatibility, minidriver writers may want to restrict use of <b>KsDeviceSetBusData</b> to IRQL = PASSIVE_LEVEL.</p>